NoLtour/Uni-notes/Mathematics for Engineering and the Environment/Year 2/2 Fourier series/fouriers theorem.md

 - $f(x)$ is periodic with period $2L$
 - $f(x)$ has a finite number of extrema and discontinuities in $-L \leq x \leq L$

-The Dirshit conditions must be met in order for it to be possible
+The Dirshit conditions must be met in order for it to be possible for a [[Fourier Series Overview|Fourier series]] to exist for that function.